Kong/docs.konghq.com/app/docs/0.10.x/getting-started/adding-your-api.md

   </ol>
 </div>

 In this section, you'll be adding your API to the Kong layer.
 This is the first step to having Kong manage your API.
+For purposes of this Getting Started guide, we suggest adding the [Mockbin API][mockbin] to Kong, as Mockbin is helpful for learning how Kong proxies your API requests.

-Kong exposes a [RESTful Admin API][API] for managing the details of your Kong instances.
+Kong exposes a [RESTful Admin API][API] on port `:8001` for managing the configuration of your Kong instance or cluster.

-1. ### Add your API using the RESTful API
+1. ### Add your API using the Admin API

     Issue the following cURL request to add your first API ([Mockbin][mockbin]) to Kong: